Area of a Trapezium

 - The height is the perpendicular distance between the parallel sides.

-- Here, and are the lengths of the parallel sides.
+- Here, a and b are the lengths of the parallel sides.

 - A right-angled trapezium has two right angles, so the height is easy to identify.